serverless/serverless/docs/deprecations.md

 ## Support for `enableLocalInstallationFallback` setting is to be removed

-Starting with v3.0.0, framework will unconditionally run service local installation of `serverless` if its found.
+Starting with v3.0.0, framework will unconditionally run service local installation of `serverless` if it's found.

 <a name="LOCAL_INSTALLATION_FALLBACK"><div>&nbsp;</div></a>